 The three different alphabets in Japanese.
 Kanji, which comprises a few thousand, is valuable today.

 We use katakana for emphasis.
-And Hiragana, useful for spelling suffixes and grammar, is distinct in both look and sound compared to English.
+Hiragana, useful for spelling suffixes and grammar, is distinct in both look and sound compared to English.
 Both are also phonetic.

 In English, vowels and consonants are treated independently (many letters have several pronunciations).
 Yet, phonetic alphabets are always written and spoken similarly.